-MADE Modern Slavery Act Statement 2017
+Modern Slavery Act Statement 2019

-MADE has a zero-tolerance approach to any form of modern slavery, which we consider to include different types of exploitation such as forced labour, servitude, child labour, and human trafficking.
+MADE has a zero-tolerance approach to any form of modern slavery, which we consider to include different types of exploitation such as forced labour, servitude, child labour and human trafficking.
 We are committed to acting in an ethical manner with integrity and transparency in all of our business dealings.
 We are also committed to establishing effective systems and controls in order to safeguard against any form of modern slavery taking place within our business or our supply chains.

 We operate a number of internal policies to ensure that we minimise the risk of harm associated with modern slavery and human trafficking, as well as with related matters such as unsatisfactory working conditions and discrimination.
 These policies are also designed, more generally, to ensure that we are conducting business in an ethical and transparent manner.
-The policies include:
+These policies include:

-As part of our initiative to identify, assess, and mitigate risk, we conduct due diligence checks and inspections on our suppliers, both before we start working with them and on an ongoing basis.
+As part of our initiative to identify, assess and mitigate risk, we conduct due diligence checks and inspections on our suppliers, both before we start working with them and on an ongoing basis.
 Our due diligence activities include the following:

 - Supplier code of conduct.
 We require all our suppliers to make a number of contractual commitments to us as part of the supplier terms and conditions that they sign.
 Under these terms and conditions, suppliers must adhere to all applicable laws regulating child working and bonded labour; must not under any circumstances or on any basis, engage any person under the age of 15; and must maintain appropriate workplace health, safety and welfare conditions.
 Any breach of these commitments is one of the grounds under which we can terminate the relationship with the supplier.

 - Visits and inspections: Our buying and quality teams, who are based in the UK, China and Vietnam, carry out periodic visits to, and inspections of, most of our suppliers.
 They also work with factories to resolve any issues that are identified through such visits and inspections, such as through improvements to factory processes, within a reasonable timeframe.
-On occasion, visits and inspections may be unannounced, particularly if there is a history of previous non-compliance.
+On occasion, visits and inspections may be unannounced, particularly if there is a history of non-compliance.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff and suppliers, with emphasis placed on those who have direct contact with, and responsibility for our operations in China, Vietnam and India.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff and suppliers, with emphasis placed on those who have direct contact with, and responsibility for, our operations in China, Vietnam and India.

 We also engage an experienced third party to train our UK and Chinese buying and quality teams on UK and EU compliance matters.

-Review and further steps
+Review and Further Steps

 We recognise that our commitment to a zero-tolerance approach to modern slavery is a continual journey which requires us to review and where necessary, modify our processes, on a regular basis.
 As such, we have reviewed the effectiveness of the steps we have taken throughout the previous financial year to ensure that there is no slavery or human trafficking taking place in any part of our business or supply chains.
 Following this review, we intend to take the following further steps to ensure that we continue to combat slavery and human trafficking:

-Our 2016 statement is available here.
+Our 2018 statement is available here.